catherineisonline/pizza-time-with-react/README.md

 ## Goals <a id="goals"></a>

-The goal of this project is to learn React and become a bit closer to real life projects.
-Most of the projects I worked with are only small pieces that are not much useful on it's own.
-By doing this project I will have to think not only as a developer but as a business and a customer.
-I will be updating the project time to time and adding information on what I did, what I learned, change of the plans and etc. Let's dive into details of this project!
+The main goal of this project is to get better at React and experience what it's like to work on something that feels more like a real project.
+In the past, I've mostly worked on small pieces of code that didn't do much on their own.
+With this project, I want to step into different shoes – not just as a coder, but as someone who's building something useful and someone who's going to use it.

 ## User Story <a id="userStory"></a>